 But not only is the Death Tax morally unjust to hard-working Americans.
 As this report from The Heritage Foundation explains, the Death Tax is a destroyer of wealth because it by discourages savings and investment, suppresses productivity and growth, and hurts African-American and women business owners.
 Click here to read the report.

-Since 2009, America has descended on The Heritage Foundation’s Index of Economic Freedom and, for the second straight year, ranks as the 10th freest nation in the world.
-The U.S. dropped out of the elite ”free” level in 2010 and remains frimly ensconced in the Index’s second tier of “mostly free” nations.
+Since 2009, America has descended on The Heritage Foundation’s Index of Economic Freedom.
+After ranking as the 10th freest nation in the world for two straight years, the U.S. dropped to 12th in 2014, our lowest ever, and holds this place in Heritage’s 2015 Index.
+The U.S. remains out of the elite “free” level and is firmly ensconced in the Index’s second tier of “mostly free” nations.

 The Index defines “economic freedom” as the fundamental right of every human to control his or her own labor and property.”
 Societies that are economically free have “governments [that] allow labor, capital and goods to move freely, and refrain from coercion or constraint of liberty beyond the extent necessary to protect and maintain liberty itself.”